NotRiemannCousin/Hermes/README.md

 `std::ranges`, `std::generator`, modules and templates.
 Given that, the target version is C++26.

 This lib implements only transport layer protocols, you have to implement application layer protocols by yourself.
-If can follow SocketDataConcept, ConnectionPolicyConcept and TransferPolicyConcept implement you own transport layer protocols.
+If can follow `SocketDataConcept`, `ConnectionPolicyConcept` and `TransferPolicyConcept` implement you own transport layer protocols.

 ## Features

+The main way to read bytes from a socket is by using the `RecvRange` provided by `TransferPolicyConcept`.
+It automatically receives data from the socket on demand, so you don't need to worry about managing chunks of data (keep in mind that this is an <a href="https://en.cppreference.com/w/cpp/ranges/input_range.html">
+input_range</a> so every time you advance the iterator the last byte is lost).

+The example on this page shows how this behaviour makes development easier.

+Async types will be developed soon.

 Implemented protocols: